Heading Home: Raimondi’s Ultimate Sacrifice

 - Pacific National League: 1903

-Posted on June 8, 2016, in Ephemera, Era, My Collection, Vintage Baseball Photos, WWII and tagged Dom DiMaggio, Ernie Raimondi, San Francisco Seals, Tacoma Tigers.
+Posted on June 8, 2016, in Ephemera and Other Items, Era, My Collection, Vintage Baseball Photos, WWII and tagged Dom DiMaggio, Ernie Raimondi, San Francisco Seals, Tacoma Tigers.
 Bookmark the permalink.
 Leave a comment.